gemmadlou/tin/README.md

 ## Todos to remember

-- [Prototype] Confirm deletion of schema
+- [Prototype] Confirm deletion of schema instead of just deleting straight away
 - [Prototype] Validate schema on frontend
-- [Prototype] add custom json error message to ask for Json Schema
-- [Prototype] Validate json schema confirms to structural requirements
+- [Prototype] Validate json schema conforms to structural requirements
 - [Prototype] Confirm change of schema if uploads have already been created - or prevent deletion.
+- [Prototype] Milestone.
+Mobile friendly.

 ## Features